aisayo/js_functions_and_variables/Readme.md

     - What are high order functions?
     - "First class citizens"
     - Parameters vs arguments
-- Understanding variables:
+- Call stack and job queue:
-    - What are variables?
+    - What is a call stack/job queue?
+    - importance in javascript*
+- Debugging:
+    - How to read errors
-    - How to define variables
+    - How to use debugger
-    - When to use var, let, and const
+    - How to use console.log
-- What is the scope?
-    - Understand variable scopes

-- Demonstrate understanding of scope in JavaScript
-- Explain the effect let and const has on scope and  variable declarations and assigning
-- Describe the call stack and job queue and their importance in JavaScript